lsst-sqre/safir/docs/kubernetes.rst

 =======================

 A Kubernetes configuration must be loaded before making the first API call.
-Safir provides the :py:func:`~safir.kubernetes.initialize_kubernetes` async function to do this.
+Safir provides the `~safir.kubernetes.initialize_kubernetes` async function to do this.
 It doesn't take any arguments.
 The Kubernetes configuration will be loaded from the in-cluster configuration path if the environment variable ``KUBERNETES_PORT`` is set, which will be set inside a cluster, and otherwise attempts to load configuration from the user's home directory.